influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/tools/pandas.md

 ---
 title: Use pandas to analyze data
 list_title: pandas
-seotitle: Use Python and pandas to analyze data
+seotitle: Use Python and pandas to analyze and visualize data
 description: >
-  Use the [pandas](https://pandas.pydata.org/) Python data analysis library to analyze time series data stored in InfluxDB.
+  Use the [pandas](https://pandas.pydata.org/) Python data analysis library to analyze and visualize time series data stored in InfluxDB Cloud Dedicated.
-weight: 201
+weight: 101
 menu:
   influxdb_cloud_dedicated:
     parent: Use data analysis tools